Dry-Leaf/tag-injector/README.md

 A utility to add tags from a booru to image files.
+This allows locally stored images to be searched for based on content.

 Uses XMP Dublin Core tags, which Windows is natively capable of reading from JPEG files.
 With the installation of this [dll](https://gitgud.io/nvtelen/xmp_property_extension),